-If you are printing from Linux with the LPRng print subsystem, type:
+If you are printing from Linux with the LPRng print subsystem, type the following at the command line:

-lpr -P -queue_name file_name
+lpr -P -queue\name file\name

-- You can print with overrides to the print queue properties you select from the properties screen. - 1 From the command line, type: - # lexlp -d queue_name file_name - 2 Change the appropriate settings. - 3 Click OK. - You can print with overrides to the properties you type at the command line. - 1 Access a list of the current properties by typing the following command: - # /usr/lexprint/bin/lsqueue_opts -q queue_name - 2 Find the name of the property you want to change and the value to which it can be changed.
+- You can print with overrides to the print queue properties you select from the properties screen. - 1 Type the following at the command line: - # lexlp -d queue\name file\name - 2 Change the appropriate settings. - 3 Click OK. - You can print with overrides to the properties you type at the command line. - 1 Access a list of the current properties by typing the following command: - # /usr/lexprint/bin/lsqueue\opts -q queue\name - 2 Find the name of the property you want to change and the value to which it can be changed.